The Scientific Program Committee is pleased to release the draft program. To download the program please click on the button below.

 Abstracts will be considered for both oral and poster presentations.
 This decision will be made at the discretion of the program committee based upon relevance and contribution to plant breeding.

-Upon receipt of your submission, YRD will issue an email confirmation to the submitting author.
-Please allow up to 48 hours for an email confirmation of your abstract submission.
-If you do not receive a confirmation email from the abstract system within 48 hours please contact email@example.com.
-All abstracts will be reviewed by the program committee and you will be notified of your submission outcome via email no later than 9th April 2020.
+All abstracts will be reviewed by the program committee and you will be notified of your submission outcome via email no later than 22nd October 2021.
 Instructions will be provided on the notification email.

 - Linking genotype to phenotype